-— base: the index (see clause 7.4.2.2) of the flange partner, which is carrying the thread.
+— base: the index (see 7.4.2.2) of the flange partner, which is carrying the thread.
 If the attribute is missing, the threaded part has to be derived from the connection direction.

 Specific subtypes of screws are defined by adding related nested elements, listed in the following Table 59: